barclayd/Phone-Book-API/README.md

 ### How to seed database with mock data via GraphQL playground

-Once the development server is running and launched, run the following command in GraphQL playground or execute the curl command below in ``terminal``
+Once the development server is running and launched, run the following command in GraphQL playground

 ```graphql
 mutation {